gitMiguel27/julys-recipes-FE/README.md

 ## Connecting to Back-End

-This project works with the following back-end repo: https://github.com/gitMiguel27/julys-recipes-BE Be sure to follow respective installation and development instructions.
+This project works with the following back-end repo: https://github.com/gitMiguel27/julys-recipes-BE Be sure to follow the respective installation and development instructions.